numaproj/numaflow/docs/operations/installation.md

 metadata:
   name: numaflow-cmd-params-config
 data:
-  # Where to disable leader election for the controller, defaults to false
+  # Whether to disable leader election for the controller, defaults to false
   controller.disable.leader.election: "true"
 ```